-When I’m teaching my apprentices, a thread that continues throughout the programs is to get the medicine to the people in a way that they will enjoy taking.
+When I’m teaching my apprentices, a thread that continues throughout the programs is how to get the medicine to the people in ways that they will enjoy taking.
 There are times when an alcohol tincture can’t or won’t be ingested for a variety of reasons.
-Alcoholism, religious beliefs, taste, etc. are among the many reasons that people may shy away from alcohol.
 People may not like the taste of herbal teas if they’re used to coffee, soda, energy drinks and such.
-What to do when we want to help heal and nourish our loved ones?
+How do we get our people to ingest herbal medicine when they think it’s all just hippy voodoo?
+What can we do when we want to help heal and nourish our loved ones?
 Layer your herbal medicine with a variety of tasty treats!

 Try these combos: